apache/cordova-plugin-inappbrowser/README.md

     + `imageLandscape` sets an image for browser toolbar background but only in landscape mode.
 This property will be overridden by `image` if given.
 This is an iOS only property and references to **native** image resource.
 + `title`
     + `color` sets title text color in RGBA web hex format.
 Default to black. eg. `#fff0f0ff`
     + `staticText` sets static text for title.
-This property overrides `showCurrentTitle` (see below).
+This property overrides `showPageTitle` (see below).
-    + `showCurrentTitle` when set to true, title of the current web page will be shown.
+    + `showPageTitle` when set to true, title of the current web page will be shown.
 + `backButton`
     + `image` sets image for back button.
 This property references to a **native** image resource, therefore it is platform dependent.
     + `imagePressed` sets image for back button in its pressed state.
 This property references to a **native** image resource, therefore it is platform dependent.